wescale/k8s-advanced-training/Day-1/Istio/README.md

 ## Fault injection

-Now we will test failure injection, to do so we will inject a delay of 7s on ngnix
+Now we will test failure injection, to do so we will inject a delay of 7s on nginx
 ```sh
 kubectl apply -f web-vs-delay.yaml -n mesh
 ```